Who are the Golden Boy winners since 2003 – and what happened to them?

 Having followed up two seasons in Everton’s first team with an excellent Euro 2004 for England, it was only a matter of time before the country’s golden boy moved on to bigger things.
 Newcastle wanted him; Manchester United got him for a shade over £25m – at the time a record for a player under 20.

 Under Fergie’s wing he achieved a Premier League-best haul of 11 goals in his debut campaign, then followed that with 10 more seasons of double figures (including two above the 25-mark), firing United to five title wins and a Champions League trinket in the process.

 Major tournament success with England was always elusive, though, despite Rooney breaking the all-time scoring record in 2015 and becoming his country’s most-capped outfielder in September 2016.

-Both of those latter achievements only masked a worryingly slide, however: Rooney hasn’t been quite right since the late Fergie years, but is hoping to restart a stalled career back at boyhood club Everton in 2017/18.
+Both of those latter achievements only masked a worryingly slide, however: Rooney wasn’t quite right from the late Fergie years onwards.

 2005: Lionel Messi (Barcelona)

 “I’d never seen anything like it from a teenager,” cooed Fabio Capello after watching world football’s new boy wonder dismantle his experienced Juventus side in a 2005 pre-season friendly in Barcelona.
 “At the end of the game, I went up to Frank Rijkaard and asked to loan him for the season, because they already had three non-EU players [Messi was due to receive his Spanish passport the following month].
 He just laughed and said: ‘No chance’.”